 How much does it cost to apply?

-Your initial application will cost £27.00.
+For 2024 entry, the initial application will cost £27.50.
 This fee is paid direct to UCAS Conservatoires and includes up to six course choices.

 How much does it cost to audition?

 The cost of an RNCM audition for Single Principal Study is £75 and £110 for Joint Principal Study.